Turandot (Act III)

-Lecturer: Any questions?
+Instructor: Any questions?

-Student: China represents the east and the West.
+Question: China represents the east and the West.
 Is that Klipoth or what?

-Lecturer: Yes.
+Instructor: Yes.
 The west is Klipoth because the sun sets in Malkuth and descends into the infernal planes.
 In the drama of Geburah, Liu, descends into the initiate.
 It's a symbol of how the sun must descend into the west in order to go into Klipoth, to help us fight all that evilness inside of us, so that you can return to the east with the sun, through resurrection.

-Student: So in the book of revelations, is that battle between the east and the west that battle between our brain, our mind and our sexual brain?
+Question: So in the book of revelations, is that battle between the east and the west that battle between our brain, our mind and our sexual brain?
 Or is that the left and the right brain?

-Lecturer: Well, it could relate to the battle between brain and sex.
+Instructor: Well, it could relate to the battle between brain and sex.
 The sun must rise into your head through transmutation, not the other way around, where the soul-energies go out and follow the moon.

-Student: What precisely are the stars that Calaf praises in Act III?
+Question: What precisely are the stars that Calaf praises in Act III?

-Lecturer: The Absolute.
+Instructor: The Absolute.
 In the Kabbalah, if you look back at the Tree of Life, you have three regions that are above the Tree of Life.
 You have Ain, Ain Soph, Ain Soph Aur.
 Ain is the Nothingness, cosmic space; the Cosmic Common Eternal Father.
 Ain Soph is the light of our Being.
 As a star, the Absolute shines with omniscience and power.
 Calaf was praising the stars when singing Nessun Dorma, while looking at his Ain Soph, his inner Glorian, his Christ.
 He prays that his light aid him in himself, which is the Ain Soph Aur, the limitless light.
 The light is still unitary in the Unmanifested, but when that light enters the universe, it becomes the trinity: Kether, Chokmah, Binah, the three primary forces that emanate outward and then reconvene as three in order to create.

 So, the Ain Soph is precisely our true Being, the star of Bethlehem.
 You can also look at the lecture we gave on Arcanum 2: The High Priestess, where we explained some details about the Ain Soph, Beth-le-hem, the house of bread, that shines with the Nativity of the Being, which we saw in Act II with the three magi, reading the scrolls of the initiate, his answers, and praising the birth of Christ in him when he takes the direct path.

-Student: Well, does one choose to take the direct path to become an initiate, as opposed to the Nirvanic, spiral path?
+Question: Well, does one choose to take the direct path to become an initiate, as opposed to the Nirvanic, spiral path?
 Does this happen in the astral plane?

-Lecturer: Those initiations occur internally.
+Instructor: Those initiations occur internally.
 There have been rituals done in the past, physically to commemorate and commence the initiate on the path of the bodhisattva.
 This doesn’t happen frequently because it's a very rare path.
 Not a lot of people take it, but the nirvanic path is pretty common.
 Those initiations occur internally through experiences.
 Your Being will show you if He wants, since his initiations and path belong to Him.

-Student: Are there people on this earth working and achieving initiations?
+Question: Are there people on this earth working and achieving initiations?

-Lecturer: I know people.
+Instructor: I know people.
 I know many.
 Many of the people in the Gnostic movement are returning to Turandot, the Divine Princess Shekinah.
 There are many fallen bodhisattvas in this movement that are trying to rise again, like the prince in the beginning of Act I or the beginning of Act II.
 We hear the stories of Ping, Pang and Pong, who talk about how many princes tried to marry Turandot and how many of them failed.
 They reached initiation at some degree in the past but fell, and then they try to regain what they lost.
 It is a very difficult path, especially if such fallen masters are not diligent about working on the ego.
 Remember that they originally fell because of the mind.

-Student: Are there any couples having a child through immaculate conception?
+Question: Are there any couples having a child through immaculate conception?

-Lecturer: There are people, but usually those people don't talk about it with other Gnostics.
+Instructor: There are people, but usually those people don't talk about it with other Gnostics.
 Apparently, because there's a lot of gossiping and back biting in the Gnostic movement.
 Specifically, it's a big game of who can be more spiritual.
 It's the same ego adopted for other things, more spiritual things.

-Student: That's kind of what happens in institutional religion.
+Question: That's kind of what happens in institutional religion.
 I grew up Roman Catholic.
 Very quiet about it, but then something just happened, a deep desire.
 It was all very natural.
 Can this happen very naturally?
 Can you become an initiate without even realizing what's happening on a conscious level?

-Lecturer: So, good question.
+Instructor: So, good question.
 Samael Aun Weor mentions that there are many people who are in the minor mysteries, especially in the very beginning of the path, because they're practicing the three factors: sacrifice, birth of the soul through transmutation, and death of the ego.
 They may not be very awakened, but they have some degree of light, little by little, and some people may not even know that they passed through the minor mysteries yet.
 Except by having some experiences later on that show them, but there are people too who have been through the Major Mysteries that don't remember certain internal initiations because their Being doesn't want them to see it.
 This occurs mostly to protect that initiate from being proud, but in another sense, the work of the path itself is very conscious and very specific.
 To really know where we're at, we must be very awake.